cromega/plumber.sublimia.nl/content/post/introducing-keyguard.md

 +++

 At Pivotal we often change workstations.
 We do pair-programming every day, we tend to rotate pairs every (other (or so)) day so enginners usually don't have their own desks and machines to work on.
-One of the truly dreadful problems this setup creates is ... ... ... wait for it ... ... ... managing SSH keys for GitHub authentication.
+One of the truly dreadful problems this setup creates is managing SSH keys for GitHub authentication.

 <!--more-->